Teyras/MT/text/chapters/310_containers_analysis.md

 It seems that the situation is simpler for programming assignment evaluation systems.
-The assignments are usually much less complex than a typical project that requires continous integration.
+The assignments are usually much less complex than a typical project that requires continuous integration.
 Thanks to this, we do not usually need to set up complicated build pipelines for every new exercise.
 However, in some areas such as web development, it is common to use a large number of third-party libraries.
 Over time, this trend has also found its way into ReCodEx.
 For